 The proposed action will benefit the health and welfare of California residents, worker safety, and the State's environment by reducing the risk of wildfire to residents and businesses in the SRA and VHFHSZ, specifically those subdivisions identified as being at significant fire risk.
-By surveying subdivisions to determine how best to mitigate the wildfire risk to their communities, jurisdictions are reducing the potential for a catastrophic wildfire that would otherwise result in losses of life and property and impact smoke-sensitive populations.
-The proposed action benefits worker safety because the regulations repeat or rephrase statute that require the Board and State Fire Marshal to provide recommendations to the subdivisions that improve its fire safety.
+By surveying subdivisions to determine how best to mitigate the wildfire risk to their communities, jurisdictions are reducing the potential for a catastrophic wildfire that would otherwise result in losses of life and property and would impact smoke-sensitive populations.
+The proposed action benefits worker safety because the regulations repeat or rephrase statute that require the Board and State Fire Marshal to provide recommendations to the subdivisions that improve its fire safety, improving the ability of firefighters to safely defend homes and other structures.
 In addition, the proposed action may improve the ecological health of the SRA and VHFHSZ landscape, leading to a more natural fire regime and an improved environment.